wcps.model¶

 - Parameters:

-default_expr (WCPSExpr) – the default expression.
+default_expr (OperandType) – the default expression.

 - Raise:

-if no case expressions have been specified, or if a default expression has already been set.- Return type:
+WCPSClientExceptionif no case expressions have been specified, or if a default expression has already been set.- Return type:

 - class Clip(op, wkt)[source]¶